dddrrreee/cs340lx-25aut/labs/3-hdmi-I/README.md

-### Bare-metal Framebuffer on the pi.
+### Bare-metal Frame-buffer on the pi.

 ----------------------------------------------------------------
 #### Housekeeping

 This week:
-  - we'll do a couple open ended labs (hdmi + lidar) with minimal starter code or prose and see how it goes.
+  - We'll do a couple open ended labs (hdmi + lidar) with minimal starter code or prose and see how it goes.
   - One you get the basic parts working, you should do a mini-project that does something fun.
 We'll grade these on a check, check-plus,